vsgellon/ETF_Analyzer/README.md

-# San Francisco Neighborhood Value Analyzer
+# ETF Ananlyzer Web Application
-This app alow the user to analyze property value by neighborhood in San Francisco.
-Using an interactive map once can easily locate neighborhoods with high price per square foot and gross rent.
+This app anables investors to analyze an ETF and individial stocks via a web-based application

 ## Technologies

-This is a python command-line interface application which uses python 3.7
+This is a python command-line interface application which uses python 3.7.
+THis app uses SQLAlchemy and Voila which are open source libraries for Python.
+For visualizations this app uses PyViz

 ---